Steam-Locomotive/PicoCTF-2014-Write-ups/miscellaneous/tyrannosaurus_hex.md

 Beginners should be able to understand it
 Link to outside resources all da time
 All of the text should be aligned to 79 characters.
-In Emacs, do Ctrl+x f 79 RET Alt-x auto-fill-mode RET, then do Alt-q to realign text -->
+In Emacs, do Ctrl+x f 79 RET Alt+x auto-fill-mode RET, then do Alt-q to realign text -->

 ## Tyrannosaurus Hex - 10 (Miscellaneous) ##
-####Writeup by GladiusMaximus
+#### Writeup by Gladius Maximus

 ### Problem ###